 If you’re into long-term planning for your career, you may want to have a sense of what happens once you reach the higher levels of seniority in a particular job or company.
 For example, if you’re asking yourself what happens once you’ve practiced corporate law at a big firm for 7 years, you would learn about what percentage of those attorneys stay on to become partner, compared to those who work in-house at client companies.

 If you’re in school or starting out as a new graduate in the workforce, you may want to know what you can do to maximize the chances you’ll get that first internship or job interview.
 Having a certain major or taking a certain kind of job right out of school can increase your odds of breaking into a different industry down the line and it’s good to get the longer-term perspective from someone during an informational interview if they’ve seen different approaches to getting to the same job.

 Technology and market forces are shaping a lot of job opportunities for the future so that it may become harder to get a certain kind of position or get paid the way you want to get paid in certain industries.
 If you want to work in an industry that’s changing rapidly, e.g. publishing, retail or technology, you will want to hear about what your prospects are in the future.

 If you’re new to an industry or company, it’s always good to hear from an insider about what it’s really like to work somewhere.
 It’s always good to get a first-hand account and be able to ask questions to ascertain whether the culture of a company would be a good fit for you.

-If you’ve landed an informational interview with someone who has a lot of experience, or whose achievements you greatly respect, you may want to close with this open-ended question to find out whether there’s any nuggets of wisdom that may come from a question that asks for your interviewer to reflect on their career.
+If you’ve landed an informational interview with someone who has a lot of experience, or whose achievements you greatly respect, you may want to close the conversation with this open-ended question to find out whether there are any nuggets of wisdom that may come from a question that asks for your interviewer to reflect on their career.
 You never know: it might save you making a common mistake or help you stand out against a crowded field of applicants for a job!